Dear Potential Host Families:

-- At the airport: When you arrive at the airport to pick up your hosted child, feel free to bring a sign with his/her name on Please also pack a small meal or snack or be ready for a trip to McDonalds for your hosted child, as children are often hungry as they arrive to the airport.
+- At the airport: When you arrive at the airport to pick up your hosted child, feel free to bring a sign with his/her name written in Russian.
+Please also pack a small meal or snack or plan to stop for food for your hosted child, as children are often hungry as they arrive to the airport.

-- Other Host Families: Please contact other host families in your area so that children can play together, and host families can share Frontier Horizon has found that children enjoy being able to speak Russian and relax with their friends during their visit to the United States as well.
+- Other Host Families: Please contact other host families in your area so that children can play together and host families can share their experiences.
+We have found that children enjoy being able to speak Russian with their peers and those with a similar experience.

-- When Hosting Guardians/Translators: Please give guardians/translators/children their schedule in advance.
+- When Hosting Guardians/Translators: Please give guardians, translators, and/ or the hosted child[ren] their schedule in advance.
 Frontier Horizon has found that children and guardians like to be able to be prepared for the next day’s activities.

-- Weekly Activities: Please plan at least two activities each week for your hosted child and/or guardian/translator.
-Activities do not need to involve costs: you could go sightseeing in the car, visit a park, attend the story-hour at a nearby library, tour the Christmas lights in your city, Having planned activities gives the children and adults something to look forward to and it also enriches their experience, education, and understanding of our culture and nation.
+- Weekly Activities: We recommend that host families plan two activities or more each week for your hosted child and/or guardian/translator.
+Activities do not need to be expensive: you could take a scenic drive, visit a park, attend the story-hour at a nearby library, tour a museum, see the holiday lights in the winter, visit bodies of water in the summer, etc. (Be sure to communicate ahead of time about things like whether or not a child can swim or is able to understand the historic / cultural significance of the activity.)
+Having planned activities gives the children and adults something to look forward to and also enriches their experience, education, and understanding of our culture and nation.

-- Community Gatherings: Since one of the main purposes of the Frontier Horizon Travel Program is to increase awareness of the needs of orphaned children living in Ukraine, we ask host families to consider hosting a picnic, dessert party, or gathering with friends and family from church, work, or the neighborhood.
+- Community Gatherings: Since one of the main purposes of our Hosting Program is to increase awareness of the needs of orphaned children living in Ukraine, we ask host families to consider hosting a picnic, Christmas party, or gathering with friends and family from church, work, or the neighborhood.
+These events raise awareness of what we do.
 Frontier Horizon staff are willing and available to come to your city to speak about the needs of our Ukrainian friends as well as Frontier Horizon’s programs.
 Please contact us if you are interested in more information about this.